aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XLS to ODT via Python or Online App" h2="XLS to ODT conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLS to ODT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and ODT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET" API is a comprehensive package of APIs that can help Python developers to automate the process of converting XLS to ODT files.
+It is a two-step process that involves using the Aspose.Cells for Python via .NET API to convert the XLS file to HTML and then using the Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+The Aspose.Cells for Python via .NET API is a powerful tool that can be used to convert XLS files to HTML.
+It provides a wide range of features such as the ability to read and write XLS files, support for various Excel formats, and the ability to manipulate worksheets and cells.
+It also provides support for various chart types and can be used to create charts from data.
+The Aspose.Words for Python via .NET API is a powerful tool that can be used to save HTML into the desired Microsoft Word format.
+It provides a wide range of features such as the ability to read and write Word documents, support for various Word formats, and the ability to manipulate documents and paragraphs.
+It also provides support for various document elements such as tables, images, and hyperlinks.
+By using the Aspose.Total for Python via .NET API, Python developers can easily automate the process of converting XLS to ODT files.
+It is a comprehensive package of APIs that provides powerful features for converting XLS files to HTML and then saving the created HTML into the desired Microsoft Word format.
+It is a reliable and efficient solution for automating the process of converting XLS to ODT files.

 {{% /blocks/products/pf/feature-page-summary %}}